gsoft-inc/ov-igloo-ui/packages/Dialog/README.md

 # Dialog

-The Dialog is much like the Model component, except it is simpler.
+The Dialog is much like the Modal component, except it is simpler.
 It contains a title, sub title, dismiss action and a validate action.

 <Example />